yuic2000/Armlab_w25/launch/README.md

 This directory is for storing launch files, which can be used to start multiple nodes and configure the ROS2 system.

+Once you have done everything through the installation steps, you can start to test the code using the following commands.

 ### To start/test single node
 1. Start Realsense2 node